charlie0129/batt/README.md

 - [actuallymentor/battery](https://github.com/actuallymentor/battery) for various SMC keys.
 - [hholtmann/smcFanControl](https://github.com/hholtmann/smcFanControl) for its C code to read/write SMC, which inspires [charlie0129/gosmc](https://github.com/charlie0129/gosmc).
 - Apple for its guide to register and unregister sleep and wake notifications.
+- @exidler for building the MagSafe LED controlling logic.